gessi-chatbots/app_data_repository/README.md

 ## Usage
 To launch it from IntelliJ, open AppGraphRepoApplication.java and click the Play button.

+To deploy the service in a Docker container, run the following commands from project root:
+1. docker build -t {image-name} .
+2. docker run -d -p {port#}:{port#} {image-name}

-For now, this API accepts two requests:
+For now, this API accepts several requests:
 - Send a GET request to /data?app_name to retrieve all the info saved for that app.
 - Send a POST request to /insert with a json containing the app info you want to save.
   - Format the json as follows: